sympy/sympy/doc/src/modules/holonomic/represent.rst

 Represnting a Holonomic Function in SymPy
 =========================================

-In this module the differential equation will be represented by a Differential Operator annihilating the function.
+.. module:: sympy.holonomic.holonomic

+Class :class:`DifferentialOperator` is used to represent the annihilator but we can create a differential operator easily using the function :func:`DifferentialOperators`.
+Class :class:`HolonomicFunction` represents a holonomic function.

 Let's explain this with an example:

 Take :math:`sin(x)` for instance, the differential equation satisfied by it is :math:`y''(x) + y(x) = 0`.
-So by definition we conclude it is a Holonomic Function.
+By definition we conclude it is a holonomic function.
 The general solution of this ODE is :math:`C_{1}sin(x) + C_{2}cos(x)` but to get :math:`sin(x)` we need to provide initial conditions i.e. :math:`y(0) = 0, y'(0) = 1`.